Trier Air Base: Advanced Landing Ground Y-57

 As Allied forces moved east from France in late 1944, the airfield was attacked on several occasions by Ninth Air Force B-26 Marauder medium bombers and P-47 Thunderbolts to deny the Luftwaffe use of the facility while the ground forces moved into Germany, crossing the Siegfried Line.
 The Trier area was the scene of heavy combat between the German Forces and Allies and they pushed east into the Rhineland as part of the Western Allied invasion of Germany.

-Finally in late February, the American Third Army captured the airfield.
+The following attacks on the airfield are recorded: